top of page

 Where is your office located?

-I provide teletherapy or virtual/remote therapy throughout Colorado so you can engage in therapy from the comfort of your own home or a safe, private, place that feels appropriate to you.
+I provide teletherapy or virtual/remote therapy throughout Colorado and Wyoming, so you can engage in therapy from the comfort of your own home or a safe, private, place that feels appropriate to you.

 What’s your cancellation policy?

 To cancel an appointment you may email, call, or text me.
 I have a 48-hour cancelation policy, meaning that 48-hours notice must be given prior to you scheduled appointment.
-If you need to cancel your appointment in less than 48-hours prior to scheduled time, you will be charged for the full missed session fee.
-However, if there is availability in my schedule, you will be offered an opportunity to reschedule a make-up session within the next 6 days at no additional charge.
+If you need to cancel your appointment within less than 48-hours prior to the scheduled session time, you will be charged for the full missed session fee.

 Can we do remote sessions?